Myth: Pledge Signers Are Pledging Loyalty to Grover Norquist and/or Americans for Tax Reform

 Republicans gave into tax hikes twice before, with disastrous results.
 In 1982, President Reagan was promised $3 in spending cuts for every $1 in tax hikes.
 The tax hikes went through, but the spending cuts did not materialize.
 President Reagan later said that signing onto this deal was the biggest mistake of his presidency.
 In 1990, President George H.W.
 Bush agreed to $2 in spending cuts for every $1 in tax hikes.
 The tax hikes went through, and we are still paying them today.
 Not a single penny of the promised spending cuts actually happened.
 The Pledge kept the focus 100% on spending in 2011 and 2012.

 Even President George H.W.
 Bush said that the 1990 tax hike deal was a mistake when he was running for reelection in 1992: “I’m very disappointed with Congress.
 I thought this one compromise – and it was a compromise – would result in no more tax increases.
 I thought it would result in total control of domestic discretionary spending.
 And now we see Congress talking about raising taxes again.
 So I’m disappointed, and given all of that, yes, a mistake.”

 Going forward, the Pledge will continue to prevent a 1982/1990 disaster from ever happening again.
-Instead, the House GOP budget will be the model for fixing Washington’s overspending problem—reform entitlements, cut spending, and do revenue-neutral tax reform.
+Instead, the Congressional GOP budget will be the model for fixing Washington’s overspending problem—reform entitlements, cut spending, and do revenue-neutral tax reform.